tormod17/nails/README.md

 - Paid more attention to colors by using a color picker, by opening the pdf in my browser.
 - Slider could be improved by adding a safety for clicking while the images are sliding.
 - Hamburger Button, could have animated the svg paths on hover.
-- Addition of a button to scroll back to the top of the page int the bottom right corner.
+- Addition of a button to scroll back to the top of the page from the bottom right corner.